seantwie03/cli_demos/README.md

 *   **Text User Interfaces (TUIs)**: The keybindings are configured within Bash.
 When you run a TUI like `vim` or `parted`, that application takes full control of keyboard input.
 It interprets key presses for its own purposes, so the `Ctrl-x n` sequence is never passed back to the parent Bash shell to be processed.
 You must exit the TUI to resume using the demonstration keybindings.

-To see more complex implementations that do not have these weaknesses check the [other branches in this repo](#other-implementations).
+To see more complex implementations with fewer limitations check the [other branches in this repo](#other-implementations).

 ## Command File Syntax